jackwoodleigh/VisionTransformer/README.md

-Thus far, this project has been aimed at improving windowed vision transformers' ability to understand greater global context, within the scope of image resoration.
-The Swin Transforemr has been very successful in tackeling this problem by simply switching between two alternating windows, however, many models have improved on its weaknesses and achieved better results.
-I started this project to learn and develop an intuitive understanding of architecture design by implement and experimenting with various methodolgies from papers I found interesting.
-It is still on-going and something I work on in my free time.
+Thus far, this project has been aimed at improving windowed vision transformers' ability to understand greater global context, within the scope of image restoration.
+The Swin Transforemr has been very successful in tackling this problem by simply switching between two alternating windows, however, many models have improved on its weaknesses and achieved better results.
+I started this project to learn and develop an intuitive understanding of architecture design by implementing and experimenting with various methodologies from papers I found interesting.
+It is still on-going and I occasionally work on it in my free time.

 # Models

-These models both comprises three key stages.
-An inital shallow feature extraction module employs convolutional layers to capture basic image features.
-These features are then passed to the deep feature extraction stage, which is made up of a series of resitual blocks containing vision transformer layers that are responsible for mapping low-quality features to high-quality features.
-The vision transformer layers are they sole source of variation between these models.
+These models both comprise three key stages.
+An initial shallow feature extraction module employs convolutional layers to capture basic image features.
+These features are then passed to the deep feature extraction stage, which is made up of a series of residual blocks containing vision transformer layers that are responsible for mapping low-quality features to high-quality features.
+The vision transformer layers are the sole source of variation between these models.
 Finally, using a series of convolutional layers, the model reconstructs the image at an enhanced resolution.

 ## MSFT

-This model attempts to overcome windowed-attention's limited ability to capture context beyond the scope of its individual window, attention is preformed at multiple spatial resolutions.
+This model attempts to overcome windowed-attention's limited ability to capture context beyond the scope of its individual window, attention is performed at multiple spatial resolutions.
 With this approach, lower spatial resolutions windows take up a larger portion of the total image.
 This means that attention computed on a larger portion of the image can provide context of global structural detail to modify local fine-grain detail.

 ### Outdated results and visuals from ~4/15/2025 of MSFT that were used for my senior project